Cosmological foundations revisited with Pantheon+: Conclusions

 As final remarks we observe that one of the hallmarks of a genuine paradigm shift is that at tipping points, many puzzles tend to fall into place in rapid succession.
 This article is the first of several anticipated in the coming year.
 Some of the research directly related to the new characterisation of statistical homogeneity which is underway includes: \begin{itemize}[topsep=0pt, itemsep=0pt,leftmargin=*, align=right] \item A deeper phenomenological understanding of the Newtonian limit in cosmology without a background FLRW geometry promises to be found.
 This may explain why, despite violation of the Buchert-Ehlers theorem \citep{Buchert_1997}, the heuristic computational scheme of \citet{Racz_2017} nonetheless produces results which are close to those of the timescape cosmology. \item Szekeres models \citep{Szekeres_1975} have a rich structure that can be used as effective models on $\goesas$SHS scales which can be directly constrained by large scale peculiar velocity / peculiar expansion datasets \citep{Hills_2022,OKeeffe_2022}.
 Future precision in such work relies on the definition of SHS$_\beta$ which was not yet possible due to the lack of cosmology-independent treatment of Malmquist bias.
 This is left for future work. \item The BAO scale has been extracted directly from BOSS data (without FLRW assumptions) for the timescape cosmology \citep{Heinesen_2019}.
 This is important for future tests at scales of interest.
-However, calibration of this scale relative to the BAO at the CMB last-scattering surface requires understanding the interplay general relativistic nonlinearities with matter at the galactic level.
-First steps to achieve this require understanding why particular simple classes of previously studied models and novel generalisations of those solutions fail \citep{galoppo2023topological}, leaving open the possibilities that may work in future. \end{itemize} General relativity is a deep and beautiful theory, whose principles remain to be fully explored -- and maybe extended -- to better understand the Universe.
-The hypotheses tested and further advanced here, if correct, indicate that we will likely be exploring those consequences for decades to come.
+However, calibration of this scale relative to the BAO at the CMB last-scattering surface requires understanding the interplay of general relativistic nonlinearities with matter at the galactic level.
+First steps to achieve this require understanding why particular simple classes of previously studied models and novel generalisations of those solutions fail \citep{galoppo2023topological}, leaving open the possibilities that may work in future \citep{Galoppo_2024a,Galoppo_2024b}. \end{itemize} Naturally, for the timescape model or any other non-FLRW model to be fully accepted by the community as an alternative to \LCDM, combined Bayesian evidence from independent tests is vital.
+The projections made by \citet[Fig.~10]{Sapone_2014} for performing the Clarkson-Bassett-Lu test \citep{Clarkson_2008} on Euclid mission data, require 1000 \sne\ in addition to Euclid BAOs to definitively distinguish the timescape expansion history from any FLRW expansion history.
+The goal of the present article was to answer the question for the \sne\ side of the Euclid projections.